 Action Against Hunger has been present in Somalia since 1992 and our teams are working in Puntland and in the capital of Mogadishu as well as in South Central Somalia, specifically the regions of Bakool, Nugaal, Benadir and Lower Shabelle.
 In 2017, we helped 713,033 people across Somalia.

 We aim to scale up our response to reach more areas and meet the urgent needs of vulnerable populations closer to their homes.
-We are ready to assist more than 200,000 people in the coming weeks.
 In some areas within Somalia, Action Against Hunger is the only organization providing assistance to communities.

 14.1 million people are at risk of famine.

 18.8 million people (80 percent of the population) are in need of humanitarian assistance.

 Yemen is facing one of the worst humanitarian crises in the world.
 A conflict between Al Houthi forces and government forces and an international coalition started in March 2015.
 Yemen is the poorest country in the Middle East, and the last 19 months of conflict have displaced millions and caused a severe, widespread hunger crisis.

 Despite access and security challenges, Action Against Hunger has been present in Yemen since 2012, treating malnourished children and improving families’ access to food.